Lutionhq/Lution/README.md

 Q. : Does bloxstrap fflags work on Lution?

-A. : Yes, Roblox and Sober share the same fflags structure, so is should working on Lution.
+A. : Yes, Roblox and Sober share the same fflags structure, so is should work on Lution.

 -----
 # Mics